SamP923/Arduino_Demos/README.md

-##Intro to LCD Workshop
+## Intro to LCD Workshop

-###Intro LCD
+### Intro LCD (LCDdemo and LCDsunfounderdemo)
 ![Scroll LCD Diagram](/LCD_Workshop/LCDSFscrolldemo/sunfounderlcd_bb.png)

 LCD Screen will display "hello, world!" on the top row and the time since reset on the bottom row.
-This exercise uses the Sunfounder I2C LCD1602.
+The LCDsunfounderdemo uses the Sunfounder I2C LCD1602.
 Code adapted from: https://www.arduino.cc/en/Tutorial/HelloWorld

-###Scroll LCD
+### Scroll LCD
 LCD screen will scroll the "hello, world!" array across the screen.
 This exercise uses the Sunfounder I2C LCD1602.
 Adapted from: https://www.sunfounder.com/learn/sensor-kit-v2-0-for-arduino/lesson-1-display-by-i2c-lcd1602-sensor-kit-v2-0-for-arduino.html

+### GWC LCD
+LCD Screen will display each character of "girls who code wuz here" on a delay followed by individually delayed "..."s.
+This exercise uses an LCD with 16 pinheads soldered to the LCD.